JuliaLang/julia/doc/manual/strings.rst

 There are a few noteworthy high-level features about Julia's strings:

--  ``AbstractString`` is an abstraction, not a concrete type — many different representations can implement the ``AbstractString`` interface, but they can easily be used together and interact transparently.
-Any string type can be used in any function expecting a ``AbstractString``.
+-  :obj:`AbstractString` is an abstraction, not a concrete type — many different representations can implement the :obj:`AbstractString` interface, but they can easily be used together and interact transparently.
+Any string type can be used in any function expecting a :obj:`AbstractString`.
--  Like C and Java, but unlike most dynamic languages, Julia has a first-class type representing a single character, called ``Char``.
+-  Like C and Java, but unlike most dynamic languages, Julia has a first-class type representing a single character, called :obj:`Char`.
    This is just a special kind of 32-bit bitstype whose numeric value represents a Unicode code point.
--  As in Java, strings are immutable: the value of a ``AbstractString`` object cannot be changed.
+-  As in Java, strings are immutable: the value of a :obj:`AbstractString` object cannot be changed.
 To construct a different string value, you construct a new string from parts of other strings.
 -  Conceptually, a string is a *partial function* from indices to